Generators

 4. Use Prisma Client in your application

-After generating the Prisma Client, import the types from the path you specified:
+After generating the Prisma Client, import it from the path you specified:

 Prisma Client is now ready to use in your project.